How to Create a Buyer Persona: A Step-by-Step Guide (+ Free Templates)

 Depending on your industry and your products, certain “niche” buyer persona questions are important for your business to answer.

 To help you discover these questions, we’ve compiled a comprehensive list of every possible question you want to ask about your target customer.
-The list is broken down into categories, so focus on your business’s relevant categories and questions, and ignore the rest.
+The list is broken down into categories, so focus on your business’s relevant categories and questions.

 Demographics